bbrelje/bbrelje.github.io/about.markdown

 ---

 ### About Ben
-My name is Ben Brelje (BREHL-jee) and I'm a Ph.D. student and NSF research fellow at the University of Michigan Multidisciplinary Design Optimization Lab (MDOlab).
-I'm currently on educational leave from Boeing where I am a configuration design engineer with Boeing Research and Technology.
+My name is Ben Brelje (BREHL-jee) and I'm an aerospace engineer.
 In a nutshell, I create simulation and optimization tools to foster the next generation of aircraft.
-I consider myself a hybrid aero-software-systems engineer.
-My active research areas include design optimization of electric and hybrid-electric aircraft as well as high-fidelity MDO with spatial integration constraints.
+Currently, I am a multidisciplinary optimization engineer with an electric aviation startup, Joby Aviation.

+I hold a Ph.D. in Aerospace Engineering and Scientific Computing from the University of Michigan Multidisciplinary Design Optimization Lab (MDOlab) where I was also an NSF Graduate Research Fellow.
+I previously earned Master's and Bachelor's degrees in Aerospace Engineering at Michigan and a systems engineering certificate from MIT.

-From 2015 to 2017 I worked for Boeing Commercial Airplanes Product Development, running MDO trade studies on jet transport aircraft concepts.
+Prior to joining Joby I was a configuration design engineer with Boeing Research and Technology's Computational Aero Optimization group (2017-2021, intermittently on educational leave).
+From 2015 to 2017 I worked full-time for Boeing Commercial Airplanes Product Development, running MDO trade studies on jet transport aircraft concepts.
 Before that, I was a full-time rotational engineer with Boeing's Engineering Career Foundation Program, starting in 2014.
 I served in rotational engineering roles spanning all stages of the product life cycle (from preliminary design to post-production support) across the company's Commercial Airplanes, Defense, and Technology business units.

-I previously earned Master's and Bachelor's degrees in Aerospace Engineering at Michigan and a systems engineering certificate from MIT.

 In my spare time, I love exploring the outdoors, especially travelling light and fast in the mountains.
-My favorite activities include trail running, hiking, ski touring, mountaineering, and cycling.
+My favorite activities include trail running, hiking, ski touring, mountaineering; though now that I am midwest-based for the time being, I have taken up more gravel cycling and cross-country skiing.
 In the past I have maintained the outdoor blog [Elevated](http://bbrelje.wordpress.com/).

 ### About this Site
-This site will serve as a hub for sharing my research (both the exciting results and the gory details and dead ends along the way) and for helping you stay updated on the fast-moving field of electric flight.
+This site was created as a hub for sharing my research (both the exciting results and the gory details and dead ends along the way) and for helping you stay updated on the fast-moving field of electric flight.
+Since returning to the private sector I unfortunately will not be able to share much, if anything, about my personal research activities but I may share general insights about the field from time to time.

 If you are technically inclined, you can view the source code for the site at my GitHub repo below!